christophergandrud/julia-play/julia/Workflow-for-Python-Package-Development.md

 ```

 If successful, you should be given a URL for the packages directory.

+You could also include the build and publish process as part of your CI/CD pipeline.
+For more information see [here](https://github.com/pypa/gh-action-pypi-publish).

 [^doc-red-flag]: This is one of the red flags highlighted in Ousterhout's (2018) highly recommended "A Philosophy of Software Design".  ↩
 [^types]: See [here](https://docs.python.org/3/library/stdtypes.html) for a full list of Python's built in types.